← Back to portfolio

 SpaceX developed the Starlink Constellation, which was intended to become a low-earth orbit satellite.
 The satellite was made to provide internet access to underserved areas worldwide.
 Musk was able to make history again when he sent Starlink terminals to Ukraine during the Russian invasion of Ukraine.
 Now making a difference in the Ukraine war, Musk eventually made a public statement declaring that he would continue to provide Starlink to Ukraine for free.

-Starlink can offer more data, faster speeds, and fewer data limitations than most competitors.
-However, Starlink is also a more expensive option.
-With Starlink, a one-time hardware fee will cost approximately $599 to $2,500, depending on the plan.
-Starlink May not replace fiber, cable, and DSL internet connections anytime soon, but we’ll have to watch.
+Starlink can offer more data, faster speeds, and fewer data limitations than most competitors. = Starlink is also a more expensive option.
+With Starlink, the one-time hardware fee costs approximately $599 to $2,500, depending on the plan.
+Starlink may not replace fiber, cable, and DSL internet connections anytime soon, but we’ll have to watch out.
+Change is the only constant.

-The good news is that Starlink satellites move quickly, traveling worldwide in 90 minutes and returning to the same point every 90 minutes.
+The good news is that Starlink satellites move quickly, traveling around the world in 90 minutes and returning to the same point every 90 minutes.
 This means they can sometimes be seen again within two hours of a previous sighting.

 In October 2022, Elon bought Twitter and did an infamous rebranding.
-Of course, his rebrand didn’t go as smoothly as he wanted.
-Many critics came to knock him for this move.
+Of course, his rebrand didn’t go as smoothly as he wanted it to.
+Many critics criticized him for this move.
 Many called it a big mistake.
 Some renowned marketers state that you never rebrand.
 They also say that X doesn’t sound as good as Twitter; for instance, if you wanted to tweet about The Numbers, you would have to X about it instead.
 I guess Elon should have stuck with his engineering roots and entrepreneurial background.
-Elon also spends a significant amount of time Working on Tesla.
+Elon also spends a significant amount of time working on Tesla.
 Tesla is an electric vehicle company.
 They design, develop, manufacture, sell, and lease electric vehicles.
 Elon is still the CEO of Tesla, juggling SpaceX, X, and Tesla.
 Switching is naturally tricky for Elon as all three companies are demanding.
 We wonder how managing three different companies goes for Elon in the end.
 Probably not nearly as well as it could go.
-Elon’s skills, unfortunately, did not extend to more marketing savvy ways, and the public has come to loathe Elon for X. SpaceX, on the other hand, is doing well with a valuation of $180 billion.
+Elon’s skills, unfortunately, did not extend to more marketing-savvy approaches, and the public has come to dislike Elon for X. SpaceX, on the other hand, is doing well, with a valuation of $180 billion.